Skip Navigation

 Types of College Admissions Deadlines

-Rolling admissions is different than traditional admissions where a school will wait and accept all applications submitted by the deadline, then review them all at the same time.
-In this scenario, applying early is not an advantage if applying for a regular decision.
-Early applications are still recommended for early decision or early action admissions.
+Some schools use a rolling admissions method.
+They have a deadline to submit the application but evaluate and make decisions throughout the admissions period until all available spots are filled.
+This selection process is different from traditional admissions, where a school waits and accepts all applications submitted by the deadline, then reviews them all at the same time.
+In the case of regular decision, applying early is not an advantage.
+However, early applications are still recommended for early decision or early action admissions.

 So what should you think about with each type of application: